 What is the solution to this serious problem?
-For women already suffering, the most effective approach would be psychoeducation and therapy- first for the trauma of how she was initiated into sexual activity, and the impact that had on her brain, body, psyche, and marriage, and then sex therapy, to gradually build desire and pleasure.
+For women already suffering, the most effective approach would be psychoeducation and intensive, specialized therapy- for the trauma of how she was initiated into sexual activity, and the impact that had on her brain, body, psyche, and marriage, and sex therapy, to gradually build safety, desire, and pleasure.
 Marital therapy may be combined with this work in the many cases where the problem has severely eroded the relationship.

 For women who are not yet married, but are at risk of developing these problems, one solution could be societal.
 One could even argue that it is dangerous to raise children with so little or nonexistent preparation for adult sexuality.
 A parent or society that gives children no experience or education about getting medical or dental care would easily be viewed as harmfully neglectful, even though they believe they are doing it for the children’s benefit.
 Knowing that children will grow up, marry young, often to spouses whom they don’t know well, and not preparing them in any meaningful way is comparable.
 Many of these women count among the few clear messages they do receive premaritally: “You’re not supposed to say ‘no’ to your husband.”
 So the husbands do "the right thing" and ask permission, while the wives do their “right” thing, and say yes, and allow themselves to be taken, repeatedly, against their own will.
 While there is no one malicious culprit in this story, there is serious damage.
 And there is also the potential to shift and improve the experience- both individually and societally.